The Best Stocking Stuffers for Kids With Sensory Needs

-Hello!
-This kaleidoscope only costs $0.99!!
+These old-school toys are amazing and simple visual stim toys.
 Gaze inside and twist the bottom to watch a rainbow of colors make a variety of geometric patterns.
-This small item makes a great stocking stuffer or small gift!
+These make a great stocking stuffer or small gift!

-This cute alphabet puzzle set features two piece puzzles for every letter of the alphabet.
-Thick sturdy puzzle pieces feature kid friendly colors.
+This cute alphabet puzzle set features two-piece puzzles for every letter of the alphabet.
+Thick and sturdy puzzle pieces are great with young children with developing motor skills.
 Your kids will love them!

 These are awesome toothbrushes designed specifically for children with special needs.
 They make it easier for children to brush their teeth and are extra sensitive around the gum line and offer better tooth coverage.
 This helps your kiddo be more independent while still getting their teeth clean.